“The mind always has to anticipate the physical action that is to be taken and then to send the command for its

 That is, to play or sing a phrase fluently, we have to “hear” it in our minds and perceive the sensations of executing it.

 Terms aside, because this process runs under the hood, I find that it receives scant attention from music students as well as from many teachers.

-As a result, hordes of young performers count on muscle memory, which fates them to fickle control and performance anxiety.
+As a result, hordes of young performers count on muscle memory, which fates them to fickle control and debilitating performance anxiety.

-“Technique is the ability to translate your ideas into sound through your instrument,” said pianist Bill Evans.
-In other words, to perform authentically, we have to generate musical ideas within and then be able to play or sing them as we imagine, even in high-pressure situations.
+To perform authentically and reliably, we have to generate musical ideas within and then be able to play or sing them as we imagine, even in high-pressure situations.

-We can reliably execute on stage only that which we fully sense in sound and action.
+We can securely execute on stage only that which we fully sense in sound and action.

-Musicians with mature practice habits and well-developed techniques achieve this unity of conception and execution such that they can perform with minimal effort – a light mental touch is all that’s required for them to maintain control and sculpt expressive phrases.
+Musicians with mature practice habits and well-developed techniques achieve unity of conception and execution such that they can perform with minimal effort.
+A light mental touch is all that’s required for them to maintain control and sculpt expressive phrases.

-In contrast, when students mindlessly repeat passages in practice, they embed a type of rote execution that isn’t directed by their inner ear or their sense of themselves.
-So, although they may seem to display flashes of facility in the practice room, their control becomes tenuous on stage.
+In contrast, when misguided students mindlessly repeat passages in practice, they embed a type of rote execution that isn’t directed by their inner ear or their sense of themselves.

 Test Your Habits of Feeling Ahead